SAP-archive/teched2020-INT162/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called INT162 - No-Code Academy: Learn to Build Process Extensions Without Code

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to using SAP Ruum as a

 ## Requirements